 A series of laboratory test were conducted to examine the performance characteristics (linearity and precision), of the test sensor in varying concentrations of two different reference turbidity standards (SDVB and formazin), at varying temperature and ambient light conditions.
 Concentrations of the reference solution were measured by independent analysis on a Hach 2100AN Turbidimeter using US EPA Method 180.1 and formazin standards.
 Tests were performed over a concentration range of approximately 0 - 500 NTU for both SDVB (Fig. 1) and formazin (Fig. 2) solutions.
 Tests were conducted at three different temperatures, 4, 15, and 32 °C, with two independent tests being conducted at 15 °C as an additional test of precision.
-The instrument detection range was set to 0-100 NTU and the sample rate was set to 9 per minute.
-Following a 10 minute equilibration period at least 135 measurements were recorded at each test condition to assess instrument performance.
-Instrument response was linear over at least 0-80 NTU, and exhibited a ca. 12% higher response factor for formazin induced turbidity compared to SDVB induced turbidity.
-The differences in detector response to standard particles should be taken as an end-user caution; the relative NTU value reported by an instrument will depend on what reference particles were used for calibration.
+The instrument sample rate was set to 1 per minute and following a 10 minute equilibration period at least 15 measurements were recorded at each test condition to assess instrument performance.
+Instrument response was linear over at least 0-100 NTU, with similar response factors to both formazin- and SDVB-induced turbidity.
+However, even the small (ca. 4%) differences in detector response to standard particles should be taken as an end-user caution; the relative NTU value reported by an instrument will depend on what reference particles were used for calibration.
 Users are encouraged to conduct rigorous field calibrations appropriate for the local system being monitored.

-Variation in measurement precision was assessed by cross plotting the calculated standard deviation of 270 consecutive burst measurements versus the mean signal for a selected subset of test conditions.
-For the SDVB test, the signal noise ranged from 30% to 0.1% of the measured signal across the turbidity test range (Fig. 1B); with no apparent dependence on either temperature or the magnitude of turbidity over the range of test conditions.
-For the formazin test, the signal noise ranged from 19% to <0.1% of the measured signal across the turbidity test range and no dependence on temperature was apparent (Fig. 2B).
+Variation in measurement precision was assessed by cross plotting the calculated standard deviation of 30 consecutive measurements versus the mean signal for a selected subset of test conditions.
+For the SDVB test, the signal noise ranged from 10% to < 0.1% of the measured signal across the turbidity test range (Fig. 1B).
+Absolute noise was not dependent on either temperature or the magnitude of turbidity over the range of test conditions.
+For the formazin test, the signal noise ranged from 7% to 0.2% of the measured signal across the turbidity test range and no dependence on temperature was apparent (Fig. 2B).
 However, there was a monotonic increase in the variance with increasing formazin turbidity.
 It is likely that this increased variance was due to the presence of particle aggregates in the test solution as more formazin was added.
+As this variance was still very small compared to the measurement signal, the instrument still accurately measured the high turbidity test concentrations (Fig. 2A).